Lula vows to rescue ‘ruined’ Brazil as he’s sworn in as president

 Lula’s unprecedented third presidential term follows a hiatus that saw him spend a year and a half behind bars on corruption convictions that were later overturned.

-In his previous years as Workers Party (PT) president, the former union leader lifted millions of Brazilians from poverty during a commodity boom that buoyed the economy.
+In his previous years as Workers Party president, the former union leader lifted millions of Brazilians from poverty during a commodity boom that buoyed the economy.

-The returning president now faces the daunting challenge of improving Brazil’s economy while also uniting a country that has become polarised under Bolsonaro.
+The returning president now faces the daunting challenge of improving Brazil’s economy while also uniting a country that has become polarised under Mr Bolsonaro.

 “A lot is expected of Lula.
 He’ll have the difficult mission to restore normality and predictability in Brazil, and above all to rapidly deliver results that improve the quality of life for its inhabitants,” said Creomar de Souza, director of Dharma Political Risk consultancy in Brasilia.

-Before leaving the country, Bolsonaro delivered a teary address to the nation in which he condemned the foiled Christmas Eve bomb plot as a “terrorist act” but praised his supporters who camped outside army barracks across the country calling for a coup.
+Before leaving the country, Mr Bolsonaro delivered a teary address to the nation in which he condemned the foiled Christmas Eve bomb plot as a “terrorist act” but praised his supporters who camped outside army barracks across the country calling for a coup.

-In a thinly veiled dig at his former boss, acting president Hamilton Mourao, who was Bolsonaro’s vice president, criticized him for failing to lead the country and allowing anti-democratic sentiment to thrive after his October defeat at the polls.
+However, acting president Hamilton Mourao, who was Mr Bolsonaro’s vice president, criticised him for failing to lead the country and allowing anti-democratic sentiment to thrive after his October defeat at the polls.

 “Leaders who were supposed to reassure and unite the nation ... allowed silence or inopportune and deleterious protagonism to create an atmosphere of chaos and social disintegration,” Mr Mourao said in a speech on Saturday night.

-Mourao defended Bolsonaro’s four years in power for leaving a strong economy, but criticised environmental backsliding after deforestation in the Amazon reached a 15-year-high.
+Mr Mourao defended Mr Bolsonaro’s four years in power for leaving a strong economy, but criticised environmental backsliding after deforestation in the Amazon reached a 15-year-high.

 Join our new commenting forum